-Some of you have asked why we are charging a 5% restaurant recovery charge and how the funds are being used.
+Some of you have asked why we are charging a 5% wellness charge and how the funds are being used.

-All good relationships have communication at their center; we strive to be crystal clear in our communications and our thinking.
-We disclose our 5% fee clearly atop all of our menus (both printed and online), in every reservation confirmation email, and in our FAQs on our websites.
-There are so many industries that add unclear and sometimes seemingly hidden fees to bills, which we find frustrating and misleading.
-Our goal is to be transparent about why we have added this fee.
+All good relationships have communication at their center; we strive to be crystal clear in both our communication and our thinking.
+We disclose our 5% charge on all our menus (both printed and online), in every reservation confirmation email, and on our websites.
+There are so many industries that add unclear and sometimes seemingly hidden charges to bills, which we find frustrating and misleading.
+Just look at your cell phone bill for an egregious example of the difference between the price they advertise and what the customer ends up paying.
+Our goal is to be transparent and proactive about why we have added this charge.

 Michael Vucurevich & Dan Simons,

 Our original business model has been upended by the pandemic and its continuing aftershocks.
 We call it a wellness charge, because it is exactly that for our business and our employees.
 The only way for us to survive, and then thrive, is to increase our costs for our guests.
 Without changing and evolving our business model quickly, we’d be done for.
 This evolution and adaptation currently includes our 5% wellness charge, which helps us cover many new and different parts of our operations to ensure we stay in business and continue to employ and support our team members.